Stephen Amoah

 Stephen Amoah (born 27 March 1970), popularly known as Sticka is a Ghanaian politician who is a member of the New Patriotic Party (NPP).
-He is the member of parliament for the Nhyiaeso Constituency.
+He is the member of the 8th parliament for the Nhyiaeso Constituency.
 He is currently a board member of GCB Bank.

 Early life and education

 Stephen Amoah was born on 27 March 1970.
 He hails from Kronum Afrancho in the Ashanti Region of Ghana.
 He completed Opoku Ware School, Kumasi.
 He holds a Master of Science degree in Strategic Finance Management from University of Derby, United Kingdom in 2007.
 He also had his Bachelor of Science Degree in Computer Science from the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
-He also has a Certificate in Entrepreneurship from MIT.
+He also has a Certificate in Entrepreneurship from MIT in 2019.
 He also holds a PhD in Actuarial Science from KNUST.

 Career

 Amoah was the Chief Finance Officer of Kencity and also served in the past as the Deputy National Coordinator of the National Insurance Authority (NHIA).
 In February 2017, He was appointed by President Akufo-Addo as the chief executive officer for the Microfinance and Small Loans Centre (MASLOC).
 He is the CEO of Zintex Portfolio Services Limited.
 He is a finance and investment consultant.